ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

 ![how standards proliferate](README_files/standards.more.better.png)

-In the context of REST API protection, however, there seems to be a clear leader&mdash;the [OAuth 2.0](https://tools.ietf.org/html/rfc6749) authorization framework with extensions galore*.
-In this document we will leverage terminology defined in OAuth 2.0 protocol and one of its extensions: [OpenID Connect](https://openid.net/specs/openid-connect-core-1_0.html).
-We will also take into consideration the current best practices for building native OAuth 2.0 clients; that is, applications running on the end-user's (mobile) device.
+In the context of REST API protection, however, there seems to be a clear leader: the [OAuth 2.0](https://tools.ietf.org/html/rfc6749) authorization framework with extensions galore*.
+In this document we will leverage terminology defined in OAuth 2.0 and one of its extensions: [OpenID Connect](https://openid.net/specs/openid-connect-core-1_0.html).
+We will also take into consideration the current best practices for building native OAuth 2.0 clients—that is, applications running on the end-user's (mobile) device.

 > \* The number of OAuth 2.0 extensions resembles a relatively long branch in the evolutionary tree that has not been trimmed by natural selection.
 Time will tell whether it remains, produces a new genus, or is surpassed by a competitor and goes extinct, leaving only fossils at tools.ietf.org.